elbruno/ws-add-ai-to-net-apps/README.md

 8. Add Cache using Semantic Memory, store in Azure AI Search
 9. Add RAG using Azure AI Search
 10. Add Aspire Dashboard using OTLP endpoint
+11. Use an external API using native functions

 ## Prerequisites